-All authors are required to read and follow the Cambridge Artwork Guide, available here.
+All authors who wish to include figures should read and follow the Cambridge Artwork Guide, available

 Please also see the Submission Rules of Thumb.